monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 - Press enter again and you will be prompted for a password.
 Give your wallet a new and long password

 - Press enter again and you will be prompted for the 25 word electrum style mnemonic seed that you retrieved earlier

+After you have entered the 25 word mnemonic seed, simplewallet will generate the same public address and view key as your old wallet.
+You will then need to type in the command "refresh" to scan the blockchain and get your account balance.
+(Please be patient as the refresh may take a while.)